-Yet, this poignant image of the Vedic living is but an introduction into a radically different worldview than our current high-tech society, invoking a cosmic vision that takes us beyond time and space to the origins of the universe much like modern physics, but in an experiential way within our own consciousness.
+Yet, this poignant image of the Vedic living is an introduction into a radically different worldview than our current high-tech society, invoking a cosmic vision that takes us beyond time and space to the origins of the universe much like modern physics, but in an experiential way within our own consciousness.

 What is Vedic Knowledge?

 Veda is a vast tradition of knowledge on all levels, not only mundane but also spiritual.
 Veda itself means knowledge, not mere information but transformative knowledge born of inner perception, deep meditation and higher consciousness, what could also be called Yogic knowledge.
-The Vedic mantras reflect knowledge of the rishis who were said to have understood the cosmic sound vibration OM and its subtle energies that sustain all existence and guide all life.
+The Vedic mantras reflect knowledge of the Rishis who were said to have understood the cosmic sound vibration OM and its subtle energies that sustain all existence and guide all life.

-The Vedas inspire us first of all to awaken a Rishi vision within us.
+The Vedas inspire us first of all to awaken a Rishi vision within ourselves.
 The Rishis were seers of the highest order, cultural creators and world-makers, working with the powers of cosmic intelligence.
 Their concern was both with the individual and the society, creating a Dharmic culture and Yogic way of life for all.
 Such new visionaries are needed again today, who have a vision of the future rooted in eternal wisdom and a respect for the sacred nature of all life.

 Modern Science and Vedic Science